- Bike registration

 Cost: $25 (cash/check ONLY)

-E-mail Sergeant David Bartolf at the Department of Public Safety to register.
+E-mail Master Police Officer Alaina Crew to register.
 No phone calls please.
 Registration is REQUIRED.
-Please include your class choice and your university affiliation (faculty, staff, student)
+Please include your session choice and your University affiliation (faculty, staff, student)